You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 Choosing the Right No-Code Platform for Your App

 Now you can pick tools with a clear goal in mind.
-The no-code space is big, and the wrong choice can slow you down.
+The no-code market is crowded, and the wrong choice can slow you down.

 Think of the platform as your foundation.
-A quick portal builder can be perfect for one product and a headache for another.
+A quick portal builder can be perfect for one product and a problem for another.

 Matching the Platform to Your App’s DNA

-Most no-code tools are built for a specific style of app.
+Most no-code tools are built for a certain kind of app.
 Start by asking, “What is this app mostly doing?”
-Content?
-Workflows?
-Mobile features?
-Heavy data?
+Content, workflows, mobile actions, user accounts, or heavy data?

 Popular No-Code Platforms by App Type